Policies & Ethics

 Many health issues are more environmental or based on their care but I do believe that when you set up rats with a good background and a good start at life they will be stronger and better equipped to handle illness if it should occur or to fight it off much better.

 Temperament is very much genetic.
 During a discussion on temperament in a breeder group someone said: "nature determines how far nurture will get you" I absolutely love that & strongly agree.
 There are a lot of good studies out there on it as well.
-While I do handle and socialize my babies, I breed for temperament and want the background & genetics to be the strongest source of their temperament.
+While I do handle my babies, I breed for temperament and want the background & genetics to be the strongest source of their temperament.

 The ultimate goal is to have confident, curious, relaxed, calm and very friendly rats that do not just tolerate people but actively seek people out for attention and love.
 Rats that would even contemplate biting.
 Rats that are social and calm to other rats and that do not have hormonal aggression issues.